TitansBane/Elysium-Remastered/README.md

 ## Post-Installation

-### Stock Game
+### Root Builder

-Unlike regular Skyrim installation or other Wabbajack lists, Elysium Remastered comes with the **Stock Game Feature** which is a copy of a Skyrim installation located within your installation folder, cleaned, and with everything you need to start playing now.
+Unlike regular Skyrim installation or other Wabbajack lists, Elysium Remastered uses a tool known as Root Builder.
+For more details regarding it, please view [the mod page](https://www.nexusmods.com/skyrimspecialedition/mods/31720)

-It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
-Therefore, after Wabbajack completes, you don't need to move anything to your regular Skyrim installation.
-If you wish to change ENB please follow the steps below.
+If you wish to change ENB, please follow the steps below.

 ### Creation Club